Hamas set to gain support, funding from Gaza battle

 Hamas and Fatah signed a reconciliation accord in April, after which the authorities passed responsibility for public sector wages on to a unity cabinet of technocrats in Ramallah in the occupied West Bank.
 Most Gaza public employees did not receive any funds in months of bickering that followed.

-It is unclear whether Hamas's political or armed wings have contributed to the government budget - in principle, both organisations keep their finances strictly separate.
+It is unclear whether Hamas's political or armed wings have contributed to the government budget - in principle, both organizations keep their finances strictly separate.

 "There is a disconnect between the political movement and the government even on the civil level, so there is even more naturally and obviously a separation between the armed wing and the government," al-Tabbaa said.